cmendible/cmendible.github.io/content/posts/2022/2022-01-18-protect-node-or-dotnet-api-with-aad.md

 > .NET Top level programs are amazing!

-> Check the code to understand where does the audience and scope validation occurs.
+> Check the code to understand where does the audience and scope validation is performed.

 ### Replace the contents of the **appsettings.json** file with: